-The Port Phillip Art Walks exhibition was displayed in the Carlisle Street Arts Space at St Kilda Town Hall and showcased artists from the Port Phillip City Collection.
-The exhibition featured a selection of the works that inspired our summer program of self-guided art walks through a series of footpath decals of our suburbs Elwood, St Kilda, Albert Park, South Melbourne and Port Melbourne.
+The Art Walks showcasing artists from the Port Phillip City Collection exhibition was displayed in the Carlisle Street Arts Space at St Kilda Town Hall.
+The exhibition featured a selection of the works that inspired our summer program of self-guided Art Walks through a series of footpath decals of our suburbs Elwood, St Kilda, Albert Park, South Melbourne and Port Melbourne.